Tracy Chevalier: Professional background

+In 2025 she was a literary guest at the unveiling of a statue of Sylvia Townsend Warner in Dorchester in December 2025.

-Other of her works that feature historical figures as characters include William Lobb and Johnny Appleseed in At the Edge of the Orchard, and William Blake in Burning Bright.
+Other of her works that feature historical figures as characters include William Lobb and Johnny Appleseed in At the Edge of the Orchard, and William Blake in Burning Bright, and Louisa Pesel in A Single Thread.

 Memberships

 Chevalier has been involved in representing authors as a member of various community organizations.
 In 2004, she began serving as the chairperson for the Management Committee for the UK's Society of Authors, serving in that capacity for four years.
 Girl with a Pearl Earring was chosen as one of the books given away in both the US and UK for World Book Night 2013.
 In 2015, she joined the British Library board as a Trustee.
 She is also an ambassador for the Woodland Trust, where her husband serves as a member of the board of directors.